-This guidebook also profiles fifteen landowners, each of whom has used a conservation easement to protect some portion of their land.
+The guidebook provides information and on how these easements work, on the financial incentives available, and profiles fifteen landowners who have used a conservation easement to protect some portion of their land.
 These profiles illustrate how conservation easements can help people to conserve their privately held lands and waters for agricultural production, wildlife habitat protection, open space, and water quality protection…now, and for the benefit of future generations.